camdell/R-to-Python-DataFrames/notes.md

 2020-01-09           84       211           True
 '''.lstrip())

-from pandas import read_csv as pd_read_csv
-from polars import col, from_pandas, Date, Int64
+from pandas import read_csv as pd_read_csv # its been around for a long time; it has a lot of conveniences from polars import col, from_pandas, Date, Int64, Int8

 df = (
     pd_read_csv(buffer, sep=r'\s{2,}', engine='python')